 Throughout human history, Art has embodied the pinnacle of our mental and spiritual evolution.
 When humans first became self-aware, Art captured this awakening in cave paintings.
 Later, Art went on to express the forms of the divine and the might of kings.
 Now, at a critical point in our evolution, Art has lost its onetime clarity of purpose.
 What should art today express?
 There is no simple answer to this question; what we can do is return to the wellspring of human consciousness, explore its sources, and chart the course it has followed thus far.
 This is the mission the Odawara Art Foundation proposed for itself in designing the Enoura Observatory.

 Upon gaining self-awareness, the first thing our ancestors did was to try to identify their place within the vastness of universe.
 This search for meaning and identity was also the principal impulse behind Art.
 The winter solstice, when new life is reborn; the summer solstice, when the great pendulum of the seasons swings back again; the spring and autumn equinoxes, milestones at the midpoint between extremes.
 I believe that if we turn once more to our ancient observation of the heavens, we will find glimmers that point the way to our future.

 The site is a hilly area covered with citrus trees in Enoura, in the Kataura district of Odawara, adjacent to Prefectural Route 740.
 Nestled against the outer rim of the Hakone Mountains and overlooking Sagami Bay, it has panoramic views extending to the Boso Peninsula and Oshima Island.
-The facility was envisioned by contemporary artist Hiroshi Sugimoto as a forum for disseminating art and culture both within Japan and to the world, and will comprise a gallery space, a noh stage, the revived Tensho-an tea ceremony room, the restored Muromachi Period (c.
+The facility was envisioned by contemporary artist Hiroshi Sugimoto as a forum for disseminating art and culture both within Japan and to the world, and comprises a gallery space, a noh stage, the revived Tensho-an tea ceremony room, the restored Muromachi Period (c.
 1338-1573) Meigetsu Gate, a strolling garden, and offices.